nagasudhirpulla/taming_python/blog/skills/managing_variables_in_python.md

 # this makes value of y as 4 as x is multiplied by 2
 y = 2*x

-# this makes value of z as 6 as
+# this makes value of z as 6 as the addition of x and y is assigned to z
 z = x + y
 ```
 <!--stackedit_data: